kisom/cert/README.md

 - Go toolchain installed.
 The module currently declares:
   - go 1.25 in `go.mod` (use a compatible or newer Go version).
-- Network access if connecting to remote TLS endpoints.

 Installation